Programmatic Advertising vs Google Ads:

 A consumer health brand came to us with $30,000 per month to spend on paid media.
 They'd been running Google Ads for 18 months with decent results, and their CMO had been pitched by three programmatic agencies in the past six months.
-Each one told them programmatic was the next move.
-One agency pushed them toward programmatic-only.
+Like many businesses navigating current ad spending trends, they were trying to decide where to allocate resources.
+Each agency told them programmatic was the next move.
+One pushed them toward programmatic-only.
 Another said Google Ads was "old school" and they should shift most of the budget over.

 Here's the framework we actually use when a client is trying to decide.